home | Local Time: 23rd February, 2012 2:13 PM

 He has been involved in community projects all over the state, having travelled to the Cocos Islands in 2010 to work with children in the Cocos Malay community.
 Over the past 4 years, he has been running songwriting workshops in several WA prisons, resulting in 55 songs being recorded - and including a collaboration with a women's choir in Boronia pre-release centre.
 A compilation album "Songs from the Inside" was released in May 2010, which includes 3 songs in Aboriginal languages and a song which has been used in offender treatment programs.

-David has been a major contributor to WA's music industry - as a member of ArtsWA's contemporary music panel and a longstanding WAM board member, holding the President's position from 2006 - 2008 and is currently vice president, with his contribution to the organisation and industry being acknowledged in 2010, when he was made an honorary life member.
+David has been a major contributor to WA's music industry - as a member of ArtsWA's contemporary music panel and a longstanding WAM board member, holding the President's position from 2006 - 2008.
+He remains on the board, with his contribution to the organisation and industry being acknowledged in 2010, when he was made the organisation's 3rd honorary life member.

-David continues to work from his Fremantle base and is currently recording his third album.
+David continues to work from his Fremantle base and released his third album "Travelling Bones", in 2013

 AWARDS